The Gatsby Benchmarks underpin all of our careers learning at Saxon Hill Academy

-From Year 8 upwards, young people are involved in discussions about their individual aspirations for after they leave school.
-These are updated with the young person and documented annually during our person centered planning sessions and are referred to as their 'North Star'.
+From the first September they join Saxon Hill, young people are involved in discussions about their individual aspirations for the future and for after they leave school.
+These are updated with the young person and documented annually during our person-centred planning sessions and are referred to as their 'North Star'.
 This provides teachers with a young person's guiding light and we do all we can to provide opportunities and teach them to prepare for following this path.
-Each year young people will revise this North Star and as they mature, they gain greater experience and their aspirations become more sensible and realisable.
+Each year young people will revise this North Star and as they mature, they gain greater experience and their aspirations become more refined and realisable.
 Sometimes it is not the career itself that excites them, but some aspect of it that becomes realistically accessible to them.
 By experiencing these career related opportunities, their aspirations refine into realistic career expectations.

 The Careers Curriculum